totem-tech/documentation/crowdloan/contribution-terms.md

 3. Pledge is not mandatory.
 Even if you didn't Pledge (or don't fulfill your Pledge) you will still receive your Crowdloan rewards.

-4. If you choose not to fulfill your Pledge, you'll only receive Corwdloan portion of the rewards plus any referral bonuses and the additional share of the Guaranteed Allocations on 22% of the supply.
+4. If you choose not to fulfill your Pledge, you'll only receive Crowdloan portion of the rewards plus any referral bonuses and the additional share of the Guaranteed Allocations on 22% of the supply.

 5. We recommend only using our DApp (https://totem.live/crowdloan) from a computer browser such as Chrome, Brave, Firefox with the Polkadotjs Extension installed.